Frequently Asked Questions

 - EZ-up or other pop-up canopy or screened gazebo.
 No awnings are provided.
 If you get a trailer that has one, it is locked.
 DO NOT TRY TO PUT IT DOWN.

 What do you expect when we check out?

 - When your stay with us has ended, please leave the trailer in the clean condition it was in when you first entered.
 Please wipe everything down and use the mop, broom and bucket provided to clean the floor of any dirt, sand, mud and debris.
 If the trailer is left dirty, we will assess a $200 cleaning fee.

-- Leave the key on the table.
+- Leave the door locked and key on the trailer tongue.